cgwire/kitsu/docs/faq/README.md

 ## How to be notified of everything?

-The **Newsfeed** page is here to keep you aware of all the changes on the production.
+The **News feed** page is here to keep you aware of all the changes on the production.

 You can go there with the drop-down menu on top of a page.